Niclas-Schikofsky/fullstackopen/exercise0.5.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

     Note right of browser: The browser executes the callback function that stores the response in a variable and calls a function that renders the content of this variable.
+    Note right of browser: The browser executes a callback function based on the window.load Event that registers a custom event handler for the Submit Event to the form.

 ```